casper-network/docs/source/docs/casper/workflow/token-transfer.md

 To transfer tokens, follow these steps:
 1. Sign in to your account with the Signer.
-2. Click on **Wallet** on the top menu bar and select **Transfer CSPR** from the drop-down menu.
+2. Click **Wallet** on the top menu bar and select **Transfer CSPR** from the drop-down menu.
 3. Enter the recipient’s wallet address.
 4. Enter the amount you wish to transfer.
 5. Enter an optional Transfer ID for reference.
 If you do not provide an ID, the system will auto-generate one.
-6. Click on **Next** to proceed.
+6. Click **Next** to proceed.
 Figure 6 shows you an example transfer of 50 CSPR.

     **Figure 6**: Casper Testnet CSPR Transfer Functionality First Step

     <img src={useBaseUrl("/image/workflow/CSPR-first-step.png")} width="500" />

-7. A confirmation window appears, and you may reverify the recipient’s wallet address and transaction amount.
-Click on the Confirm and transfer button to proceed to the next step.
+7. A confirmation window appears, and you may verify the recipient’s wallet address and transaction amount.
+Click **Confirm and transfer** to proceed to the next step.
 In Figure 7, you may observe the transaction details initiated in the previous step.
 Notice the transaction fees in CSPR and also in USD.

 <img src={useBaseUrl("/image/workflow/CSPR-second-step.png")} width="500" />

-8. Sign the transaction by selecting the Sign with Casper Signer button to proceed to the next step.
+8. Sign the transaction by selecting the **Sign with Casper Signer** button to proceed to the next step.
 Here you can review the following important fields:

     1. The Deploy hash, which uniquely identifies your transfer
     2. The Recipient public key of the person receiving your transfer